Sarvesh-02-coder/SolarSmart/README.md

 python main.py
 ```

-This will generate the following files:
+This will generate the following files in your working directory:
 - `trained_model.pkl`
 - `scaler.pkl`